-Occasionally, an ESXi host will reboot abruptly, often during a power outage if the uninterruptible power supply...
+Sometimes an ESXi host reboots unexpectedly, often during a power outage if the uninterrupted power supply doesn't...

-doesn't last long enough.
-This can cause the ESXi host log to end abruptly and then restart.
-If you aren't on site during the failure and subsequent reboot, it can be a challenge to troubleshoot.
-The first step, of course, is to check for a UPS failure or power outage.
-If that isn't the source of the issue, look to your environment for clues.
+This can cause your ESXi host log to end abruptly and then restart.
+If you were off site during the failure and reboot process, check for UPS failure when you return, then look to your environment for clues.

-Once you've determined whether your ESXi host logs were redirected, you can check whether the host was intentionally restarted.
+Once you determine whether your ESXi host logs were redirected, you can check whether the host restarted intentionally.
 Look in the /var/log/hostd.log directory.
-You might find something similar to the following examples, which indicate a deliberate reboot:
+Certain results indicate a deliberate reboot, such as the following:

 Hostd: [12:51:54.284 27D13B90 info 'TaskManager'] Task Created : haTask-ha-host-vim.HostSystem.reboot-50

 A VM can sometimes generate a core dump.
 You can check if you have the required partition available for a core dump through the Direct Console User Interface, either at the console in the server room or via the Intelligent Platform Management Interface.

 You can also check by using a Secure Shell (SSH) client, such as PuTTY, to connect remotely to vCenter or your ESXi host.
 You must first configure SSH access to your ESXi host.

 To list partitions available for core dump, enter the esxcfg-dumppart -l command at the command prompt.